Gary Bradberry

 Gary Arnold Bradberry (born January 27, 1961) is an American professional stock car racing driver.
-He raced in the NASCAR All-Pro Series, and had top-ten points finishes from 1990–1993.
+He raced in the NASCAR All-Pro Series, and had top-ten points finishes from 1990 to 1993.
 After that, Bradberry made the jump to major NASCAR leagues.
 His younger brother was fellow NASCAR driver Charlie Bradberry, who died in an automobile accident in 2006.